 These films contain examples of:

-- Being Tortured Makes You Evil: Cordell's prsion stay was pretty much this.
+- Being Tortured Makes You Evil: Cordell's prison stay at Sing Sing was pretty much this.
 Justified through the brain damage that he received from it.

 - Cowboy Cop: Cordell before he was sent to prison.
 Officer Sullivan in the third film.